DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 PNC APIFest, a 24-hour contest where teams of employees build applications to benefit customers, is a major event that provides an avenue for people to think beyond the scope of their everyday roles and spark the creation of innovative new products and services.

 “The financial services landscape is shifting rapidly.
 In order to compete, we need to find great ideas and implement them quickly,” explained Steve Van Wyk, PNC’s head of Technology & Operations.
 “We have to ensure that innovation becomes part of our DNA.
 Events like this enable us to have fun while creating real solutions.”

 APIFest is PNC’s take on all-night coding fests that have become familiar on college campuses nationwide.
-This year’s contestants represented a cross-section of PNC’s workforce from 12 states, with some employees coming from as far away as Texas and Florida.
+Contestants represent a cross-section of PNC’s workforce from 12 states, with some employees coming from as far away as Texas and Florida.
 Teams of coders, developers and business professionals use pieces of code called Application Program Interfaces (APIs) to create new and potentially profitable applications.

-“As we embrace this type of innovation, APIFest will grow beyond just being a series of events scattered throughout the year into the way we work at PNC,” said Laura Ritz, senior vice president for innovation, strategy and analytics at PNC.
+“As we embrace this type of innovation, APIFest will grow beyond just being a series of events scattered throughout the year and will become part of the way we work at PNC,” said Van Wyk.

 The winner of the January 2017 APIFest was a proposed application called Health Wallet that allows customers to store their family’s health information, including insurance cards, allergies and medical history in one place for easy access.

 Health Wallet can even help users find and pay for qualified care if they need care.
 And, in a nod to the growing popularity of Internet connected devices, potential consumers can update their information using smart devices.

 The winning team, “Codebusters,” also was notable because it was the only all-female team in the competition.